Zaxo0r/CICD-WS-start/README.md

 16. Add a job that deploys to Azure.
 For this, we'll use the keyword *id* which has to be the same as the second part of the url value in the environments variables we created in step 8.
 Also notice that the *uses* keyword gets this action from Azure instead of Actions, since this action is created by Azure.

 Replace the app-name value with the name you created in Azure.
-The publish-profile will get the publish profile secret we created earlier, it contains the credentals we need to deploy to our Azure Web App.
+The publish-profile will get the publish profile secret we created earlier, it contains the credentials we need to deploy to our Azure Web App.

 ```yml
   steps: